Wembley Arena: 2020s

-ITV's The Masked Dancer was filmed here in 2021.
+On 17 March 2023, All Time Low filmed their live show Alive at Wembley, which was live streamed and released on vinyl.
+On 25 October 2023, Critical Role filmed a live show, titled The Mighty Nein Reunion: Echoes of the Solstice, where they played Dungeons & Dragons.
+It sold out "in less than 6 minutes" with 12,000 tickets.
+On 19 November 2023, Chinese singer-songwriter Joker Xue returned as part of his Extraterrestrial World Tour.
+On 21 June 2024, singer-songwriter IU became the first South Korean female soloist to headline the arena as part of her HEREH World Tour.
+On 11 October 2024, Japanese band One Ok Rock performed at the arena for their Premonition World Tour, giving their largest show in the UK since their debut, with a special appearance from Ed Sheeran.

-The 27th National Television Awards took place on 15 September presented by Joel Dommett, after being at The O2 Arena for 12 years.
+On 2 March 2025, Korean pop group, Aespa, performed at the arena as part of their "Synk: Parallel Line" tour, making it their second show in London, after their first tour, "Synk: Hyper Line".
+On 12 March 2025, Hong Kong singer-songwriter and actor Ian Chan, a well known member of Cantopop group MIRROR, will begin the first stop of his "Tears" in My Sight solo concert tour.
+On 3 May 2025, Norwegian singer-songwriter Aurora performed at the arena for her What Happened to the Earth? tour, giving her biggest solo show in the UK.
+Fredrik Svabø and Pomme were the opening acts.
+On 25 May 2025, Philippine pop group BINI performed in the arena as part of the Biniverse World Tour 2025.
+On 13 December 2025, American pop-punk band Bowling for Soup are set to perform their biggest headline show at the arena, with Wheatus and Punk Rock Factory set to open.

 Sporting events

 Olympics

 During the 1948 Summer Olympics, the venue hosted the Olympic boxing, Olympic diving, Olympic swimming, and Olympic water polo events.
 The venue hosted Olympic badminton and Olympic rhythmic gymnastics at the 2012 Summer Olympics.

 Tennis

-From 1934 until 1990, the Empire Pool / Wembley Arena was the venue for the Wembley Professional Tennis Championships which was a part of the professional Grand Slam from 1927 until 1967.
+From 1934 until 1990, the Empire Pool / Wembley Arena was the venue for the Wembley Professional Tennis Championships which was a major pro tennis event from 1927 until 1967.

 Cycling

-From the late 1960s to the late 1970s, the Skol 6-Day cycle race was held here.
+From 1936 to 1939, the early 1950s and the late 1960s to the late 1970s, the Skol 6-Day cycle race was held there.
 An indoor velodrome of 166 metres was assembled from sections each September.
 This was Britain's first indoor velodrome.
 Top professional riders from the European 6-Day circuit came to London, including Eddy Merckx, Peter Post, Patrick Sercu and many others.
 British riders such as World pursuit champion Hugh Porter and British Champion Tony Gowland also competed.